Aliases for PIDD1 Gene

 GeneCards Summary for PIDD1 Gene

 PIDD1 (P53-Induced Death Domain Protein 1) is a Protein Coding gene.
-Diseases associated with PIDD1 include Poikiloderma With Neutropenia.
-Among its related pathways are Gene Expression and NF-kappa B signaling pathway.
+Diseases associated with PIDD1 include Congenital Hypogammaglobulinemia and Microcephaly 19, Primary, Autosomal Recessive.
+Among its related pathways are Apoptosis Modulation and Signaling and Apoptosis and survival Caspase cascade.
 Gene Ontology (GO) annotations related to this gene include death receptor binding.
-An important paralog of this gene is LRCH4.
+An important paralog of this gene is SCRIB.